 A team should create and adopt written ground rules during the first few organizing sessions.
 The rules should be consulted and enforced through reminders and team process checks.
 They should be added to and revised as needed.

 Our attitude and culture

 - We intend to develop personal relationships to enhance trust and open communication.

 - We value constructive feedback.
-We will avoid being defensive and give feedback in
+We will avoid being defensive and give feedback in a constructive manner.

 - We treat subcontractor and customer team members in the same way as contractor team members.

 - We strive to recognize and celebrate individual and team accomplishments.